m4r1k/openstack-federation/tripleo/rhsso-tripleo-federation.rst

 upon.
 When Keystone receives the SAML assertion it will map those attributes into metadata about the user which Keystone can understand.
-The process of mapping IdP attributes into Keystone data is called Federated Mapping and will be elsewhere in this document (FIXME, link to section)
+The process of mapping IdP attributes into Keystone data is called Federated Mapping and will be elsewhere in this document, see :ref:`mapping_explanation`

 RH-SSO calls the process of adding returned attributes "Protocol Mapping".
 Protocol mapping is a property of the RH-SSO client